vietlong2110/rabbit/README.md

-# Rabbit Version 0.3.1
+# Rabbit Version 0.4.1
-Input keyword, follow news with hashtag
+Input keywords and hashtags, follow news and social media

 ## What's in rabbit
 * Mobile UI for rabbit